elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case20.md

 ![](./images/case-20-02.png)

-- In the “forever” brick, set to get one image form the AI lens.
+- In the “forever” brick, set to get one image form the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html).
 If the ID1 is in the image, we set the color of the headlights in blue and set a √ to display on the screen.
 Or set the color of the headlights in red and set a × to display on the screen.

 ![](./images/case-20-03.png)